cch1/janus/README.md

 	 ...
      [identifiableN [as-segmentN dispatchableN routesN]]

-Routes are organized as a tree: there is one root route and all child routes have exactly one parent.
+Routes are organized as a tree: there is one root route (which can most easily be represented as a vector tuple) and all child routes have exactly one parent.

 The elements of a route are:

  * `identifiable` is any instance of `clojure.lang.Named`.
 This includes keywords and symbols.
 Keywords should be used when the matching of the route yields useful information.
 Symbols should be used for "constant" routes.
 This convention is leveraged in janus' ring support namespace.
  * `as-segment` is anything satisfying `janus.route.AsSegment`, which includes strings, keywords, regexes, functions and others.
-It is easy to extend AsSegment to accommodate custom iterpretations.
+It is easy to extend AsSegment to accommodate custom interpretations.
 The role of `as-segment` is twofold: to match inbound route segements (yielding route parameters) and to generate outbound route segements.
-The semantics of each are as follows:
+The default semantics of each are as follows:

   * `javal.lang.String`: Matches itself only, returning itself as a route parameter.
 Generates itself always.
   * `clojure.lang.Keyword`: Matches its name only, returning its name as a route parameter.
 Generates its name always.
   * `java.lang.Boolean`: Matches when true, never when false, and returns inbound segment.
-Generates inbound segment as outbound segment.
+Generates its single string parameter (such as the inbound segment) as the outbound segment.
   * `java.util.regex.Pattern`: Matches when regex matches inbound segment and returns result of regex match as route parameter(s).
 Generates either the single result of matching inbound segment or the concatenation of a capture group-matched result.
   * `clojure.lang.Fn`: Matches when function applied to inbound segment returns a truthy result and returns the result as the route parameter.
 Generates that same result as the outbound route segment.
   * `clojure.lang.PersistentVector`: Matches when first element (an AsSegment) matches.
 Generates what second element (an AsSegment) generates.
 Note that the result of matching with the first element becomes the route parameter(s) that are provided as arguments to the second.